ua-snap/nws-drought/README.md

 ### Environment variables

-The follwing environment variables need to be set/modified prior to running any of the code herein, such as starting a Jupyter server or running any scripts:
+The following environment variables need to be set/modified prior to running any of the code herein, such as starting a Jupyter server or running any scripts:

 Add the project directory to the `PYTHONPATH`, i.e. `export PYTHONPATH=$PYTHONPATH:$(pwd)`